gtxaspec/wz_flash-helper/docs/README_build.md

 ### 📖 Overview

 wz_flash-helper uses OpenIPC kernel source.
-The compilation steps are the same as building OpenIPC kernels after patching kernel config files.
+The compilation steps are the same as building OpenIPC kernels after the kernel config files are patched.

 ### ‍🍳 Prerequisites